ximeng96/Iterative_method_for_vehicle_trajectories_reconstruction/codes/README.md

 #  Method application with the NGSIM data
 ## Calibration with sample trajectories on freeways and urban arterials
 To replicate the samples, the codes are available at "ite_method", and the data are available at "sample_data".
 Note that due to the limitation of the file size in Github, "sample_data" only include part of the trajectories.
-However, the entire NGSIM dataset can also be used for testing our code, which can be downloaded at https://drive.google.com/drive/u/0/folders/1xT_NrWLFTK_lhAM0glliogUXls1jkaqw.
+However, the entire NGSIM dataset can be used for testing our code, which can be downloaded at https://data.transportation.gov/Automobiles/Next-Generation-Simulation-NGSIM-Vehicle-Trajector/8ect-6jqj.
+For the examples on the urban arterial, just load the corresponding dataset and input the vehicle id.

 The code can also be tested via JupyterLite at https://ximeng96.github.io/Iterative_method_for_vehicle_trajectories_reconstruction/lab/index.html.
 Open the file "ite_method_examples" from the table of contents.